Toyota urges owners of old Corolla, Matrix and RAV4 models to park them until air bags are replaced | News Channel 3-12

 Toyota urges owners of old Corolla, Matrix and RAV4 models to park them until air bags are replaced

-DETROIT (AP) — Toyota and General Motors are telling the owners of about 61,000 older Corolla, Matrix, RAV4 and Pontiac Vibe models to stop driving them because their Takata air bag inflators are at risk of exploding and hurling shrapnel.
+DETROIT (AP) — Toyota is telling the owners of about 50,000 older Corolla, Corolla Matrix and RAV4 models to stop driving them because their Takata air bag inflators are at risk of exploding and hurling shrapnel.

-“If the air bag deploys, a part inside is more likely to explode and shoot sharp metal fragments, which could cause serious injury or death to the driver or passengers,” Toyota said in a statement.
+“If the air bag deploys, a part inside is more likely to explode and shoot sharp metal fragments, which could cause serious injury or death to the driver or passengers,” Toyota said.

 The recalled RAV4s have Takata driver’s air bags while the Corolla and Matrix models have them on the passenger side.
 The Corolla and Matrix also are under a separate recall because their air bags can be deployed without a crash, the company said.